dlt-hub/dlt/docs/website/docs/walkthroughs/add_credentials.md

 If dlt tries to read this from environment variables, it will use a different naming convention.

-For environment variables all names are capitalized and sections are separated with double underscore "__".
+For environment variables all names are capitalized and sections are separated with a double underscore "__".

 For example, for the above secrets, we would need to put into environment: